ministryofjustice/mkdocs-tech-docs-template/docs/README.md

 !!! quote "Restrictions"

-    You can use the MKDocs Tech Docs Template if your service is not considered part of GOV.UK, but your site or service must not:
+    You can use the MkDocs Tech Docs Template if your service is not considered part of GOV.UK, but your site or service must not:

     - identify itself as being part of GOV.UK
     - use the crown or GOV.UK logotype in the header